Aurora-Jennifer/Aurora/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Aurora Analytics — Proprietary License.
+See the LICENSE and NOTICE files for details.

 ---